-Learn how to use Google Suite apps in the best way and for a better productivity
+Learn how to use Google Workspace apps in the best way and for a better productivity

 When we’re using Google Workspace for business, a simple shortcut can go a long way to save time and increase your productivity.
 This is why we have collated some of our favourite tips for using G Suite and its apps like Gmail, Google Calendar, Google Drive and the rest of the G Suite productivity apps and not to forget a Google intranet software.
 But before we give you our Google apps tricks and tips let’s talk about what Google G Suite is, what’s included in Google Suite and why you need G Suite for your business.

 What is included in Google Suite?